With summer ending in Athol, now is an ideal time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s scummy, you can freshen it by draining diluted bleach through the tube to clean the line.
-Or you can replace the tube.
+If it’s dirty, you can freshen it by pouring watered-down bleach through the tube to clean the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Alpine Summit Heating & Cooling can make your unit more efficient and help it last longer.
-We also provide handy service agreements, so you won’t forget to book your routine maintenance!
+Annual air conditioner maintenance from Alpine Summit Heating & Cooling can make your system more efficient and help it last longer.
+We also have convenient service agreements, so you won’t forget to plan your regular service!